 Along with the land came several sturdy, serviceable wooden buildings.
 Typical of governments everywhere, no expense had been spared.
 They were made of the finest lumber, with shingled exteriors painted military green, and distinctive six-over-six paned windows.

-After several years, my father finally got around to painting the military-green shingled exterior in 1957, with the “help” of my younger brother Rob and me.
+After several years, my father finally got around to painting the military-green shingled air force exterior in 1957, with the “help” of my younger brother Rob and me.

 My parents have passed away now, but my brother Rob took over the farm.
-The house where I grew up was still used by my mother June as a summer residence until she died in 2017.
+The air force barracks where I grew up was still used by my mother June as a summer residence until she died in 2017.

 Here she is on one of her last visits to the farm, seated in her lovely sunny kitchen.
 Note the wood stove and the original linoleum on the floor!